 Generally, acute bronchitis lasts between 10 to 14 days but can last as long as eight weeks.
 If acute bronchitis lasts longer than three months, it is considered chronic bronchitis, which can last for an indefinite amount of time.

 If you are dealing with bronchitis, our bronchitis specialists can help at UCare Urgent Care.
 For more information about bronchitis and the treatment options available or to make an appointment with our bronchitis specialist at UCare Urgent Care, please call us or schedule an appointment through our website.
 We hope to hear from you soon!
-We serve patients from El Paso TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and Horizon City TX.
+We serve patients from El Paso TX, Horizon City TX, Lee Trevino Drive TX, Fort Bliss TX, Mission Valley TX, Resler Canyon TX, Alfalfa TX, Montwood TX, and BEYOND.